john-peterson/curl/tests/README.md

   build.
 When such a test runs, the environment variable `CURL_DNS_SERVER` is set to identfy the IP address and port number of the DNS server to use.

-  - curl built to use c-ares for resolving will then automatically ask that server for host information
+  - curl built to use c-ares for resolving automatically asks that server for host information

   - curl built to use `getaddrinfo()` for resolving *and* is built with c-ares 1.26.0 or later, gets a special work-around.
-In such builds, when the environment variable is set, curl will instead invoke a getaddrinfo wrapper that emulates the function and acknowledges the DNS server environment variable.
+In such builds, when the environment variable is set, curl instead invokes a getaddrinfo wrapper that emulates the function and acknowledges the DNS server environment variable.
 This way, the getaddrinfo-using code paths in curl are verified, and yet the custom responses from the test DNS server are used.

   When curl ask for HTTPS-RR, c-ares is always used and in debug builds such asks respects the dns server environment variable as well.